≡ Menu

 * GM’s fiscal year begins on Jan 1 and ends on Dec 31.

-GM’s surging working capital during the COVID crisis indicates the company’s ability to quickly deploy cash when necessary.
+GM’s surging working capital in post-COVID time indicates the company’s ability to quickly obtain cash when necessary.

 General Motors Quick Ratio